Agricultural Programs

 CHESAPEAKE BAY PROGRAM

-– Erosion and sediment control plans are required on Ag tillage, including no-till fields, as well as farms with animal heavy use areas greater than 5000 sq. ft. (current NRCS Conservation Plans may meet these requirements).
+– Erosion and sediment control plans exist and are current with management on all operations that complete tillage, including no-till fields, as well as farms with animal heavy use areas greater than 5000 sq. ft. (current NRCS Conservation Plans may meet these requirements).

-– Chapter 91 manure management plans or Act 38/NRCS 590 Nutrient Management plans will be required of all farmers and operations that produce and/or land-apply manure.
+– Manure management plans or Act 38/NRCS 590 Nutrient Management plans exist and are current with management for all operations that produce and/or land-apply manure, including pastured animals.

-To assist farmers in understanding and abiding by regulations and requirements, document existing BMP’s on the farm, and to aid in the implementation of new BMP’s on their farms, we have been conducting farm inspections since 2016.
-With a goal of 25 farms visited per year, the District hopes to be able to reach out to and assist each and every farm within Lackawanna County.
+To further assist farmers in understanding and abiding by regulations and requirements, document existing BMP’s on the farm, and to aid in the implementation of new BMP’s on their farms, we have been conducting farm education outreach site visits and farm inspections since 2012.
+With a goal of 25+ farms visited per year, the District hopes to be able to reach out to and assist each and every farm within Lackawanna County.

 AGRICULTURAL BEST MANAGEMENT PRACTICE PROGRAM

-In 2014, the Lackawanna County Conservation District began its new Agricultural Best Management Practice Program.
+In 2014, the Lackawanna County Conservation District began its Agricultural Best Management Practice (Ag BMP) Program.
 The goal of this program is to install BMP’s to protect water quality.
-This program is designed for “small” projects that often don’t rank high enough to get funded through other funding programs, but can still provide valuable environmental benefits.
-Eligible BMP’s include both structural and crop related practices including but not limited to roof runoff control, stream bank fencing, rotational grazing, manure stacking/storage, diversions/waterways and more.
-This program will fund the lesser of 75% total project cost or $7,500.
-All program participants must be in compliance with Nutrient/Manure Management and Agricultural Erosion and Sediment Control regulations.
-In addition, projects can only be completed on lands owned by the applicant.
-Applications are accepted until December 31st of each year.
+While many programs require that all resource concerns on the farm related to nutrient and/or sediment pollution are resolved, this program is designed for “one-off” type projects that often don’t rank high enough to get funded through other funding programs, but can still provide valuable environmental benefits.
+Eligible BMP’s, including both structural and crop related practices, will receive a 75% cost share.
+All program participants must be in compliance with manure management and agricultural E&S regulations to receive funding.
+Applications are accepted year-round and are funded based on the results of a competitive ranking process and available project funds.

 SOIL HEALTH PROGRAM